JTGD1/wealth-mgmt/README.md

 Software to aid in reporting on and monitoring of financial asset allocation and portfolio performance for Financial Advisors

+by Justin Davda

+To run:

+1) install packages required:

+   '''pip install -r requirements.txt'''

+   (Please ensure you are in the program root directory, i.e. not /app or /data)

+2) populate a local .env file with your AlphaVantage API key as follows:

+   ALPHAVANTAGE_API_KEY="ABC123XYZ"

+   (where ABC123XYZ is your private key)

+3) save the .env file in the main directory (i.e. not ~/app or ~/data)

+4) from the Command Line, run the Python file robo_advisor.py in the ~/app directory

+5) Follow instructions on screen!

     Copyright (C) 2020  Justin Davda

     This program is free software: you can redistribute it and/or modify